lavafroth/publicly/README.md

 The `authfile` is the source of truth.

-Though keys can be added via the chat interface, unless they are committed using the `/commit` command, they will NOT persist on the subsequent runs or reload with `ctrl` `r`.
+Though keys can be added via the chat interface, unless they are committed using the `/commit` command, they will NOT persist on the subsequent runs or reload.

 Consider the following keys added to `authfile`